pcanwar/TrancheSequence/README.md

 ## Tech
 - InitMileStone function should be run in the smart contract constructor and also after reset the milestone

+## Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 ```sh
     function initMileStone(Data storage self)